latextemplates/IEEE/README.md

     [compsocconf].
 ```

-When using the 2007 version or the most recent version with `compsocconf`, you'll get [paper-conference.pdf](https://latextemplates.github.io/IEEE/paper-conference.pdf) instead of [paper-conference-compsoc.pdf](https://latextemplates.github.io/IEEE/paper-conference-compsoc.pdf).
+When using the 2007 version or the most recent version with (the unhandled) `compsocconf`, you'll get [paper-conference.pdf](https://latextemplates.github.io/IEEE/paper-conference.pdf) instead of [paper-conference-compsoc.pdf](https://latextemplates.github.io/IEEE/paper-conference-compsoc.pdf).
 That differs significantly in the style used for section headings.

 IEEE distributes their templates at <https://www.ieee.org/conferences_events/conferences/publishing/templates.html>.